 As of 2019, a typical taxi fare from LAX to Disneyland will cost you about $100 plus tip.
 However, if there's a lot of traffic, it can be significantly more expensive.
 You could also use a rideshare app like Uber or Lyft to pick you up at LAX in the specifically designated area.
 These are typically half the price of a traditional taxi.

 If you want to arrive at Disneyland in style, you could also hire a limo or car service to meet you at the airport and escort you and your family to Disneyworld.
 This is one of the least stressful ways to travel and will start your trip off on a luxurious foot.

 Shared vans like Supershuttle.com, Primetimeshuttle.com or Shuttle2LAX.com are a relatively economical way to travel between Disneyland and LAX or other area airports.
 Fares start as low as $10 per person in a 9 passenger van from LAX, and they will pick you up or drop you off right at your Disneyland hotel.

 You may have to wait while the van cruises the airport for more passengers and stops at multiple hotels, but with a shared-ride van to or from Disneyland, chances are you won't have more than 4 total hotel stops (probably less), since most resort guests are not traveling alone.

 The Metro Green Line doesn't go all the way to LAX, but stops just outside the airport.
 A free shuttle, Bus G, will take you from the lower level arrival area at LAX terminals to the Aviation/LAX Station, where you can catch the Green Line to Norwalk Station.
-From there, you'll take Metro Bus 460, the Disneyland Express, which will drop you off at the gate.
-It takes 2 hours.
-Total cost: $1.75 per person.
+From there, you'll take Metro Bus 460, the Disneyland Express, which will drop you off at the park gate.